dr-dotnet/dr-dotnet/README.md

 <pre>docker run -d --name **YOUR APP NAME** -v /tmp:/tmp --pid host **YOUR APP IMAGE**</pre>
 Then, you are ready to start Dr-Dotnet:
 <pre>docker run -d --name drdotnet -v /tmp:/tmp --pid host -p 8000:92 ghcr.io/ogxd/drdotnet:latest</pre>
 You can run Dr-Dotnet anytime you want, or leave it running all the time, it won't do anything if you don't use it (just take a few mbs of RAM because of the dotnet runtime).
-Make sure the port is private to your network however for security reasons, you don't want your profiler to be open to the public ;)
+Make sure the port is private to your network however for security reasons, you don't want your profiler to be open to the public.

 ## [How to Contribute](CONTRIBUTING.md)
 ## [Code of Conduct](CODE_OF_CONDUCT.md)